Carl Van Vechten: Life and career

 Born in Cedar Rapids, Iowa, he was the youngest child of Charles Duane Van Vechten and Ada Amanda Van Vechten (née Fitch).
 Both of his parents were well educated.
 His father was a wealthy, prominent banker.
 His mother established the Cedar Rapids Public Library and had great musical talent.
 As a child, Van Vechten developed a passion for music and theatre.
 He graduated from Washington High School in 1898.

 After high school, Van Vechten was eager to take the next steps in his life, but found it difficult to pursue his passions in Iowa.
 He described his hometown as "that unloved town".
 To advance his education, he decided in 1899 to study at the University of Chicago, where he studied a variety of topics including music, art and opera.
 As a student, he became increasingly interested in writing and wrote for the college newspaper, the University of Chicago Weekly.

 After graduating from college in 1903, Van Vechten accepted a job as a columnist for the Chicago American.
 In his column "The Chaperone", Van Vechten covered many different topics through a style of semi-autobiographical gossip and criticism.
 During his time with the Chicago American, he was occasionally asked to include photographs with his column.
-This was the first time he was thought to have experimented with photography, which later became one of his greatest passions.
+This was the first time he is thought to have experimented with photography, which later became one of his greatest passions.
 Van Vechten was fired from his position with the Chicago American because of what was described as an elaborate and complicated style of writing.
-Some described his contributions to the paper as "lowering the tone of the Hearst papers".
+Some commentators jokingly described his contributions to the paper as "lowering the tone" of the lowbrow and sensationalist Hearst papers.
 In 1906, he moved to New York City.
 He was hired as the assistant music critic at The New York Times.
 His interest in opera had him take a leave of absence from the paper in 1907 to travel to Europe and explore opera.

-While in England, he married Anna Snyder, his long-time friend from Cedar Rapids.
+While in England, he married Anna Snyder, his longtime friend from Cedar Rapids.
 He returned to his job at The New York Times in 1909, where he became the first American critic of modern dance.
 Through the guidance of his mentor, Mabel Dodge Luhan, he became engrossed in the avant garde.
 He began to frequently attend groundbreaking musical premieres at the time when Isadora Duncan, Anna Pavlova, and Loie Fuller were performing in New York City.
 He also attended premieres in Paris where he met American author and poet Gertrude Stein in 1913.
 He became a devoted friend and champion of Stein and was considered to be one of Stein's most enthusiastic fans.
 They continued corresponding for the remainder of Stein's life, and, at her death, she appointed Van Vechten her literary executor; he helped to bring into print her unpublished writings.
 A collection of the letters between Van Vechten and Stein has been published.